xenolinguist/numcrypt/README.md

 ~ Jon "Misérable" Voight in the 1997 film "Anaconda"

-"Songs are non-inconsistent programs playable on Turing-replete xylophones at the opining ball."
+"Songs are non-inconsistent programs playable by Turing-replete (xylo)phenoms at the opining ball."

 ~ "The Voice" Panelist Davide Hilbért